Swizzy/AuroraTranslationTool/README.md

 =============
 = Changelog =
 =============
+v1.1.11
+- Added: It'll now ask you if you want to update the locale version upon save if they don't match
+- Added: You can now select multipile items for reset/set finished/set similar finished, only the first one will be used to let you edit the translation tho...
+- Added: You can now sort the listview items (first ascending, second descending) just click the column you want to sort on =)
+- Added: You can now copy the name of the first selected item in the listview when you right click it...
+- Added: Holding Ctrl while scrolling your mousewheel will now increase the textsize of both the textboxes and the listview...
+- Added: Pressing Ctrl + Shift + S will now save the current translation
+- Added: Pressing Ctrl + Shift + C will now trigger a compilation

 v1.1.10
 - Fixed: When you save a translation and have the "Hide Finished" filter disabled the entry will no longer be removed from the view
 - Fixed: When you have the "Keep filename for last saved translation" checked and compile, it'll now save the path used during the compilation